 Textbooks are not required for this paper.

-As a reference text, students may wish to use Introduction to Biopsychology (9th edition, International edition), by John P.J.
+As a reference text, students may wish to use Introduction to Biopsychology (10th or 11th edition, International edition), by John P.J.
 Pinel.
-Efforts will be made to have copies of this text available on-reserve at the library.
+Copies of this text are available on-reserve at the Science Library.

 - Graduate Attributes Emphasised

 - Interdisciplinary perspective, Lifelong learning, Critical thinking, Cultural understanding, Self-motivation.

 - Learning Outcomes

 Students who successfully complete the paper will develop: